dCache/dcache-book2/install.md

     [gPlazmaDomain]
     [gPlazmaDomain/gplazma]

-> **Note**
+> **NOTE**
 >
 > If you defined more than one domain, a messagebroker is needed, because the defined domains need to be able to communicate with each other.
-This means that if you use the file `single.conf` as a template for a DCACHE with more than one domain you need to delete the line `messageBroker=none`.
-Then the default value will be used which is `messageBroker=cells`, as defined in the defaults `PATH-ODS-USD/defaults/dcache.properties`.
+This means that if you use the file **single.conf** as a template for a dCache with more than one domain you need to delete the line messageBroker=none.
+Then the default value will be used which is messageBroker=cells, as defined in the defaults **/usr/share/dcache/defaults/dcache.properties**.

 ### Creating and configuring pools